1. Beginnings:

 Darvel, Ayrshire

-John was to practice as a teacher in the state system for a little less than five years.
-Although Morag had heard A.S.
-Neill speak in Glasgow, John was not to become directly influenced by Neill until 1936.
+John was not to become directly influenced by Neill until 1936.
 In that year John had occasion to dig-out a snow-bound car resulting in a back injury.
 He was signed off work for six weeks during which time he read a copy of A.S.
 Neill’s book: Is Scotland Educated.
 By 1938 John had read all Neill’s published works.

 In the state school John although on occasion was to use the tawse for punishment, was enjoying being with children and reading children’s poetry and stories written in the local dialect, but coming up against school inspectors and the Headteacher, Mr Mowat’s disapproval: ‘Where’s this leading to Mr Aitkenhead?’ the inspector said.
 John was against children spending their day in regimented rows and was desirous of getting the children out taking part in practical learning; drawing on his experiences as a boy-scout and farm labourer.
 Increasingly John and Mr Mowat failed to agree.